-Bob Dannhauser, CFA, is head of global private wealth management at CFA Institute.
+Bob Dannhauser, CFA, was the head of global private wealth management at CFA Institute.

 Outside of the judicial system, we’re not so used to seeing reports of bad conduct in which firms and individuals are named.
 Given that investment management depends on a foundation of trust, practitioner reputations are indeed valuable and deserving of protection.